lukauskokovic/rat-server/README.md

 <h2> How it works </h2>
 <ol>
         <li> You need to have ports <b>1420</b>(CMD and file port) and <b>1421</b>(Screen share port) forwarded.</li>
-        <li> The console that boots up is for the commands below V and for the windows cmd commands ( needs a client selected )
+        <li> The console that boots up is for the commands below and for the windows cmd commands ( needs a client selected )
         <li> Once you boot into the app there will be a list box of connected clients on the right where you will select the client you want to interact with, ONCE YOU CLICK ON THE CLIENT IF THE PREVIES CLIENT SHARED HIS SCREEN IF IS TURNED OFF AUTOMATTICLY.
         <li>
                 Console commands: